mgechev/blog.mgechev.com/_posts/2017-01-21-distributing-an-angular-library-aot-ngc-types.md

 # Writing platform independent components

 One of the greatest strengths of Angular is that the framework is platform agnostic.
-Basically, all the modules which have to interact with the underlaying platform depend on an abstraction.
+Basically, all the modules which have to interact with the underlying platform depend on an abstraction.
 This is the abstract `Renderer`.
 The code you write should also depend on an abstraction, instead of a concrete platform APIs (see the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle)).
 In short, if you're building your library for the Web, you should not touch the DOM directly because this will make it unable to work in Web Workers and on the server and most developers need that!

 <img src="/images/ng-lib/decouple.jpg" alt="Decouple package" style="display: block; margin: auto">